 What is carbohydrate loading?

 Carbohydrate loading is a technique used to increase the amount of glycogen in muscles.
 It involves eating extra carbohydrates during the week before a competition, while at the same time cutting back on your training.
 Carbohydrate loading is intended for marathon runners and other competitive athletes and isn’t necessary for most recreational athletes.

 Should I eat extra protein or use protein supplements?

 Although some extra protein is needed to build muscle, most people get plenty of protein from food.
 Getting extra protein from supplements won’t have any added benefit.
-Eating enough calories is actually more important for building muscle.
+Eating enough calories is actually more important for building muscle than having extra protein.
 Without enough calories, your body can’t build new muscle.

 Should I eat energy bars?

 It depends.
 There are many different energy bars you can buy.
 Some are high in carbohydrates and protein or both; energy bars may also be high in sugar.
 They don’t contain any magic ingredients that will help your athletic performance.
 Foods that have some carbohydrate and protein in them such as yogurt, cheese and crackers, or peanut butter and fruit are typically just as good (if not better) and may cost less than energy bars.
-However, energy bars are convenient and may help you fit in a snack when you otherwise couldn’t.
+However, energy bars are convenient to grab and go and may help you fit a snack into your schedule when you otherwise couldn’t.

 Remember: Athletes need more food and fluids than non-athletes.
 Regular meals and healthy snacks will help fuel your body before and after exercise.
 It’s important to give your body enough of the right fuel in order to feel good and have the energy you need to perform your best.